Onyeka Okongwu NBA Playoffs Player Props: Hawks vs. Celtics

 - Okongwu's Hawks average 102.9 possessions per game, which ranks 10th among NBA teams, while the Celtics have a middling offense in terms of tempo, ranking 16th with 101.9 possessions per contest.

-- Defensively, the Celtics are fourth in the NBA, giving up 111.4 points per game.
+- Giving up 111.4 points per game, the Celtics are the fourth-ranked team in the NBA defensively.

-- The Celtics are the 18th-ranked team in the NBA, conceding 44 rebounds per game.
+- On the boards, the Celtics have allowed 44 rebounds per contest, which puts them 18th in the league.

-- The Celtics give up 23.1 assists per game, second-ranked in the league.
+- Giving up 23.1 assists per game, the Celtics are the second-ranked squad in the league.

 Onyeka Okongwu vs. the Celtics